oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Blender is the free and open source 3D creation suite.
 It supports the entirety of the 3D pipeline-modeling, rigging, animation, simulation, rendering, compositing and motion tracking, even video editing and game creation.

-**URL**
+**More Information**

 https://www.blender.org/